Who are Student Assistance Specialists?

 - Substance Use Prevention/Intervention Groups - facilitate psycho-educational groups for students concerned about their own use, the use of others close to them or those students who are working on a recovery program.

-- Insight Class - facilitate a three day substance use prevention and early intervention class for students who violate the Loudoun County Public Schools (LCPS) alcohol or drug policy.
-The Insight Class is also open to students on a voluntary basis.
+- Substance Use Education Class (Insight) - facilitate the early intervention class for students who violate LCPS Policy 8240.
+This class is also open to students on a voluntary basis.